ghschaden/CSSP-Proceedings/README.txt

 Cyrillic characters in your document, as well as the IPA.

-Before sending the source files for your paper to the editors, please make certain that you've paid attention to the points mentioned at https://implicature.org/eiss14/latex_bibtex_advice .
+Before sending the source files for your paper to the editors, please make certain that you've paid attention to the points mentioned at https://implicature.org/eiss14/latex_bibtex_advice, and which remain valid for EISS 15.

 If you have any questions, please don't hesitate to ask.
 Happy LaTeXing!